-Hi, my name is James Grant, I’m a full stack web developer with over 8 years experience currently specialising in React development.
-I am currently working for NatWest as a frontend software engineer on their comercial banking platform, Bankline.
+Hi, my name is James Grant, I’m a full stack web developer with over 9 years experience currently specialising in React development.
+I am currently working for NatWest as a Lead Frontend Software Engineer on their comercial banking platform, Bankline.

 itsgoingto.be is a simple voting site where a user can ask a question or topic top put to a vote.
 This question can then be shared with their friends/colleagues to vote on things like 'Where should we go for lunch?'.

-The API for this site has been build using Symfony while the front end is a React/Redux app.
+The API for this site has been build using Node.js while the front end is a React/Redux app.
 I have used Docker to set up a development environment and Heroku to deploy and host the site.
 I have a suite of unit and API tests for the backend and unit tests for the front end.

-I have been using this project as a way to increase many of my skills and also learn new things.
+I have been using this project as a way to increase many of my skills and also learn new things, most recently sockets and Node.JS.
 I have particually enjoyed managing my own project and designing my own architecture and implementing this to a high standard.

 Feel free to check out the whole project on GitHub to get a feel for how I work here.